 - Any screenshots or figures (with attribution) as JPG images in a separate folder, minimum 72 dpi.
 Read more about our image guidelines here.

 - Short author bio (two to three sentences) including a maximum of one anchor text link to your own website.

 - Author photo in JPG form, minimum 72 dpi.

-We may not be able to respond to all submissions.
-If you have not heard back from us within 4 weeks, you may assume we will be unable to publish your content and you may publish it on your own.
+We may not be able to respond to all submissions, and will not respond if sent generic pitches or notes that don't meet the guidelines laid out in the "Submit" section above.
+If you have not heard back from us within 2 weeks, you may assume we will be unable to publish your content and you may publish it on your own.